psc-code/psc/doc/source/mrc_domain/block_factory.rst

 Block factories are helper classes attached to :c:type:`mrc_domain` objects of type :c:type:`mb <mrc_domain_mb>`.
-They are responsible for carving the global domain into seperate blocks and creating the mappings between those blocks which allow boundary exchanges.
+They are responsible for carving the global domain into separate blocks and creating the mappings between those blocks which allow boundary exchanges.

 While each block has only three coordinate axes the total number of